yoonmoonsick/dnd2024/README.md

     - Protector: Trained for battle, you gain proficiency with Martial weapons and training with Heavy armor.
     - Thaumaturge: You know one extra cantrip from the Cleric spell list.
 In addition, your mystical connection to the divine gives you +3 bonus to your Arcana and Religion checks.
 - Level 2: Channel Divinity
-  - You can use this class’s Channel Divinity twice.
+  - You can use this class's Channel Divinity twice.
 You regain one of its expended uses when you finish a Short Rest, and you regain all expended uses when you finish a Long Rest.
 You gain additional uses when you reach Level 6.
 - Level 2: Divine Spark
   - You point your Holy Symbol at another creature you can see within 30 feet of yourself and focus divine energy at it.
 Roll 1d8 and add your Wisdom modifier.
 You either restore Hit Points to the creature equal to that total or force the creature to make a Constitution saving throw.
 On a failed save, the creature takes Necrotic or Radiant damage (your choice) equal to that total.
 On a successful save, the creature takes half as much damage.
 You roll an additional d8 when you reach Levels 5 (2d8) and 10 (3d8).
 - Level 7: Blessed Strikes